gchustz/snake/README.md

 ## Implementation Details

+**Note: The implementation is in desperate need of a refactor, do not look at it too closely (or at all) right now**

 The game is implemented and rendered using PyGame and the algorithm is implented using mostly stock python with the exception of a couple of numpy arrays.

 Game settings including which planner to use, grid size, game speed, are set in the bottom of the `snake.py` script.